gvnwltrs/daily-functional-programming-practice/README.md

 More practice with pure functions.
 Getting used to forming functions without side effects.
 A pure function should always take at least one input, not modify or interact with anything external to it, and return something.

 ### Day 9: Tuesday, September 17, 2024 - Higher-Order Functions
+Today I want to focus on extending functions.
+The goal is to practice situations where I may need to modify someone else's (or my own) code, but want to be minimally invasive about it by not directly modifying it (wrapper or decorator).